lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### not-sent CDA

-The not-sent function is generally used when the field value is specified in the Rule and therefore known by both the Compressor and the Decompressor.
+The not-sent function is generally used when the field value is specified in a Rule and therefore known by both the Compressor and the Decompressor.
 This action is generally used with the "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the original field that was compressed.

 The compressor does not send any Compression Residue for a field on which not-sent compression is applied.